 Marketing, Social & Digital Media

 Lots of articles on digital content, filled with actionable advice for small business owners including hacks and how-to’s.
 A recent post on using images legally for social media was shared extensively.

-Brunson says that “they always have up to date information on the ever changing world of social media.
-The content is easy to understand and they often present it in video and audio clips as well as written blog content – which makes it easy to consume, even if you don’t have a lot of time to read.”
+Brunson says that “they always have up to date information on the ever-changing world of social media.
+The content is easy to understand and they often present it in video and audio clips as well as written blog content.
+All of which makes it easy to consume, even if you don’t have a lot of time to read.”

-All things related to online searches, optimization and marketing; they also extensively cover mobile and local businesses, as well as Social Media Marketing.
+All things related to online searches, optimization and marketing.
+Plus, they also extensively cover mobile and local businesses, as well as Social Media Marketing.